nvieras/NeBla/README.md

 ![](https://github.com/nebelfvs/NeBla/blob/master/Interface-UvReader.PNG)

 In the present image the measurement is made with a UV lamp then the other images are the measurements made with the sun's UV rays.
+In the end the dimensions of NeBla.

 ![](https://github.com/nebelfvs/NeBla/blob/master/Kit-UvReader-NeBla.PNG)